CallumB04/go-api-learning/README.md

 # go-api-learning

-This is a simple REST API I am creating in Go.
-It is my first project using the Go programming language, and I am using it to help learn the language.
+A simple REST API written in Go.
+This is my first Go project, created as a way to learn the language.

 ## Installation and Setup